deployKF/website/content/guides/getting-started.md

 # Getting Started

-This guide will explain how to get started with __production usage__ of deployKF on __any Kubernetes cluster__.
+This guide will help you get started with __production usage__ of deployKF on __any__ Kubernetes cluster.

+!!! tip "Other Guides"

+    - [Migrate from Kubeflow Manifests](migrate-from-kubeflow-manifests.md) - migrate from an existing Kubeflow deployment

+---

 ## About deployKF

-Before starting, let us briefly introduce the deployKF project.
+Before starting, let's briefly introduce the deployKF project.

 ### What is deployKF?